blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/[...11]injected/+page.md

 })
 ```

-If a wallet is selected, but is not available the default error message is: `Oops ${wallet.label} is unavailable!
+If a wallet is selected, but is not available, the default error message is: `Oops ${wallet.label} is unavailable!
 Please <a href="${wallet.externalUrl}" target="_blank">install</a>` if a download link is available for that wallet.
 If there isn't a download link for that wallet the default is: `Please install or enable ${walletName} to continue`.
 You may want to customize that message, so there is the `walletUnavailableMessage` parameter which is a function that takes the wallet object that is unavailable and returns a string which is the message to display:

 ```javascript
 const injected = injectedModule({